-The diversity of biological sources in Indonesia, especially spices, can be a safe source of antioxidants to reduce free radical.
-Spices, are generally used as seasonings by the community to make them food delicious.
-This type of spice comes from certain parts of the plant or spices such as bark, roots, stems, leaves, flowers, fruit, and seeds.
-Plants included in the spice category includecardamom and its family, cloves, coriander, pepper, nutmeg, cinnamon, cumin, and candlenut (Boga, 2014).
-Spices contain bioactive compounds and can produce extracts and essential oils that have variousbenefits, both in the food and non-food fields.
+The diversity of biological sources in Indonesia, especially spices, has the potential as a source of natural antioxidants.
+Spices are generally used as seasonings by the community to makethem delicious.
+This type of spice comes from certain plant parts such as roots, bark, stems, leaves, flowers, fruit, and seeds.
+Plants included in the spice category include cardamom and its family, cloves, coriander, pepper, nutmeg, cinnamon, cumin, and candlenut (Boga, 2014).
+Spices contain bioactive compounds and can produce extracts and essential oils that have various benefits, both in the food and non-food fields.
 Its benefits include, among others, as a preservative, and it is even used as an insecticide.
-Plant extract obtained from by the extraction process.
+Plant extract obtained from the extraction process.
 Extraction is the process of separating materials using certain solvents.
 After the extraction process, the solvent is separated from the sample by filtering (Mukhriani, 2014).

+Extraction is the process of separating a substance using certain solvents.
 When the equilibrium between the concentration of the compound in the solvent and the concentration in plant cells has been reached, the extraction process can be stopped.
-Using of a simple separation technique to isolate single compound from the extract will be very hard to do in early extract.
-Because of this, the early extract needs to be detached into some fractions that have the molecular dimensions and similar polarity (Mukhriani, 2014).
+After the extraction process, the solvent is separated from the sample by filtration.
+The initial extract is difficult to separate when using a single separation technique to isolate a single compound.
+Therefore, the initial extract needs to be separated into fractions that have the same polarity and molecular size (Mukhriani, 2014).

 Kecombrang (Etlingera elatior) is one of the spice plants which has many uses.
 These herbs are used as food and are also used for medicine.
-Flower of kecombrang indicated rich natural antioxidants, powder formulations of flower contain bioactive compounds, namely phenolic (Naufalin & Herastuti, 2016; Naufalin, Erminawati, Wicaksono, Febryani, & Latifasari, 2021).
-The results of the research, stated that the active compounds in the all of kecombrang parts include alkaloids, flavonoids, steroids, saponins and essential oils (Naufalin, 2019; Naufalin & Herastuti, 2017; Latifasari, Naufalin, & Wicaksono 2019; Hanifah, Naufalin, & Wicaksono 2019).
-All parts of kecombrang such as part of flowers, stems, leaves, fruits and rhizomes have the potential as a source of naturalantioxidants.
+Kecombrang flower exhibited rich antioxidants, anticancer and antimicrobial activities (Naufalin & Herastuti, 2016). the results of the research, stated that the active compounds contained in the kecombrana parts include alkaloids, flavonoids, steroids, saponins and essential oils (Naufalin, 2019; Naufalin & Herastuti, 2017; Latifasari, Naufalin, & Wicaksono 2019; Hanifah, Naufalin, & Wicaksono 2019).
+All parts of kecombrang plants such as flowers, stems, leaves, fruits and rhizomes have the potential as a source of antioxidants.
 Antioxidant compounds in kecombrang include phenolic, flavonoids, triterpenes, saponins, tannins, steroids, alkaloids, and glycosides.
-Crude water extract of kecombrang flower water has the potentialas an antioxidant.
-Compounds that are thought to beantioxidants are compounds that contain phenol groups.
-GCMS (Gas Chromatography Mass Spectrometry) analysis results of kecombrang flower water extract flower showed that there are 6 main compoundgroups, namely alkanes, alkenes, alcohols, fatty acidsand phenols.
-Three of the dominant ones are 1- dodecanol, 3-methyl-1-okso-2-buten 1-(2,4,5-trihydroxyl phenyl), and 1-tetradekena (Sukandar, Radiastutu, Jayanegara, Muawanah, & Hudaya, 2011).
-Antioxidant (% inhibition) stem extracts with n- hexane, ethyl acetate, and ethanol as solvent are 15.7864; 14.7692 and 17.7707 respectively (Susana & Bahri, 2018).
+Crude extract of kecombrang flower water has the potential as an antioxidant.
+Compounds that are thought to be antioxidants are compounds that contain phenol groups.
+GCMS (Gas Chromatography Spectrometry) analysis results of kecombrana flower water extract showed that there are 6 main compound groups, namely alkanes, alkenes, alcohols, fatty acids and phenols.
+Three of the dominant ones are 1dodecanol, 3-methyl-1-okso-2-buten $1-(2^1,4^1,5^1$ trihydroxyl phenyl), and 1-tetradekena (Sukandar, Radiastutu, Jayanegara, Muawanah, & Hudaya, 2011).
+Antioxidant (% inhibition) stem extracts with n-hexane, ethyl acetate, and ethanol as solvent are 15.7864; 14.7692 and 17.7707 respectively (Susana & Bahri, 2018).

-The process of extracting of antioxidant compounds from plants generally uses different types of solvents with different polarity levels, from non-polar, semi-polar and polar.
-Solvents used such as n-hexane, ethyl acetate, ethanol and aquadest.
-The selection of solvents build upon the polarity level is very useful to get extracts with a greater yield and it is also intended so that the group of antioxidant compounds that have the highest activity can be extracted.
-This study purposes to determine the effect of extraction on the bioactive components of kecombrang flowers, stems and leaves in different types of solvents and determine the total phenols, antioxidant activity and yield of each type of kecombrang plant extract.
+The process of extracting antioxidant compounds from plants generally uses different types of solvents with different polarity levels, from non-polar, semi-polar and polar.
+Solvents used such as n-hexane, ethyl acetate, ethanol and distilled water.
+The selection of solvents based on the level of polarity is very useful to get extracts with a greater yield and is also intended so that the group of antioxidant compounds that have the highest activity can be extracted.
+This study aims to determine the effect of extraction on the bioactive components of kecombrang flowers, stems and leaves in different types of solvents and determine the total phenols, antioxidant activity and yield of each type of kecombrang plant extract.